Will-Banksy/Will-Banksy/README.md

 I'm a BSc Ethical Hacking student at Abertay Uni, interested in all kinds of things.
 I have many open-source projects I work on

+Favourite programming language is Rust 🦀 but I work with and want to learn many more

 <!--
 TODO Maybe add more to this, idk what to say really.
 The below stuff is what Github provided by default, maybe can use some of them